 Beekeeping requires some knowledge, time, commitment, and practice.
 If any of this is lacking then forget about beekeeping.
 Bees are independent creatures by nature but that does not mean they should be neglected.
 You have to garner some knowledge on bee management and devote your time to the bees for them to stay in a healthy and comfortable environment.
 Some of the equipment required for beekeeping includes: a hive, smoker, feeders, bee suit, and gloves.

 I encourage you to peruse the content on BeeKeepClub which will take you through the very beginning and get you to a much more knowledgeable level.
 It is imperative to know as much as you can before get into beekeeping.

-Since bees become aggressive when provoked, it is wise to conduct bee hive inspections when your neighbors are not around.
-Agree with your neighbors on a specific day of the week to check the hive.
+Since bees become aggressive when provoked, it is wise to conduct bee hive inspections when your neighbours are not around.
+Agree with your neighbours on a specific day of the week to check the hive.
 During such times, children and pets should be kept indoors so as to prevent bee attacks.

 3. Join Local Beekeeping Associations